rastating/rastating.github.io/_posts/2019-10-05-bludit-brute-force-mitigation-bypass.md

 Solution
 --------
-Apply the patch found at [https://github.com/bludit/bludit/pull/1090](https://github.com/bludit/bludit/pull/1090)
+Update to a version later than 3.9.2 or apply the patch found at [https://github.com/bludit/bludit/pull/1090](https://github.com/bludit/bludit/pull/1090)

 CVSS v3 Vector
 --------------